Airman & Family Readiness

 > Higher Education Track – Facilitated by Department of Defense, this track is for those who plan to focus on their academic goals after they transition from the military.

-> Technical Training Track – Facilitated by Veterans Affairs, this track is for individuals who have determined that technical training best supports their career goal.
+> Career Exploration and Planning – Facilitated by Veterans Affairs, this track is for individuals who have determined that technical training best supports their career goal.